phanphantz/GameDevSecretSauce/README.md

 # GameDevSecretSauce

-This repository is dedicated for storing useful Unity scripts and resoources that I came across.
+This repository is dedicated to storing useful Unity scripts and resources I came across.
 Feel free to use it in your games/projects!
-The repo itself is not structured as a Unity project but as a portal to each topic.
-You can find out more about each topic from the README.md file of each sub directory.
+The repo itself is not structured as a Unity project but as a portal to each topic, so that you can quickly grab and use them in your project right away.
+You can learn more about each topic from the README.md file of each sub-directory.

 ## Table of Contents
-- [./GoogleSheets](**Google Sheet Downloader**)  - Download a private google sheet as serializable data list using Google Sheet API v.4
+- [**Google Sheet Downloader**](./GoogleSheets)  - A Helper script for downloading a private Google sheet as a serializable data list using Google Sheet API v.4

 ## Contact
 If you have any questions, you can reach me at phun.peeticharoenthum@gmail.com

-Cheers,
+Cheers,\
 Phun